voyagelabs-io/voyagelabs/README.md

  ```bash
  $ yarn build
  ```
  This creates a 'build' folder inside the **voyagelabs** repo folder on your laptop.
-I've automated this process so that the old 'build' folder is deleted and renamed to docs (this is necessary for the website hosting)
+Rename this folder to "Docs" and delete the old Docs folder

  ## Deploy
  ```bash